Below are some examples of how the scholarship may work in practice. These examples are fictional, therefore costs may not reflect actual costs.

 Course cost: $7,000 (Scholarship covers $5,000, scholarship recipient contributes $2,000)

 To gain knowledgeable insights into managing and marketing an enterprise, the grower uses the funds from the Invest component of the scholarship to visit other Australian farmers and businesses that are engaged in marketing practices to learn more about developing a brand and product identity.
+He prepares a detailed study tour with a list of farms and businesses, including costing, for his application.

 An indigenous ranger seeking to reconnect with his culture has been developing his farming skills working on beef properties managed by Winda-Mara Aboriginal Corporation near Heywood.
 He has been in the role for a number of years and is looking to take on a more senior role with greater responsibility within the ranger group.
 With support from an Upskill and Invest – Young Farmers Scholarship, in order to increase his skills in animal husbandry and his understanding of farm business management, he enrols in Certificate IV in Conservation and Land Management.